How does this medication work? What will it do for me?

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- is allergic to budesonide or to any of the ingredients of the medication
+- are allergic to budesonide or to any of the ingredients of the medication

-- is having an asthma attack, has status asthmaticus (a severe asthma attack), or has moderate to severe bronchiectasis (a chronic lung problem associated with damaged bronchial tubes)
+- are having an asthma attack, have status asthmaticus (a severe asthma attack), or have moderate to severe bronchiectasis (a chronic lung problem associated with damaged bronchial tubes)

-- currently has or has had pulmonary tuberculosis in the past that was not treated
+- currently have or have had pulmonary tuberculosis in the past that was not treated

-- has an untreated fungal, bacterial, or viral chest infection
+- have an untreated fungal, bacterial, or viral chest infection

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.